 It was last 64 Day in Belfast and the biggest casualty was the local favourite, Mark Allen, who lost by 4-3 to Tian Pengfei.
-Quite ironically, Mark played a lot better than he had in his first round match, but still got beat in what was a high quality match.
-Allen, who can be outspoken at times and got criticism for it as he sometimes come across as “rough”, is actually a very warm hearted person and will donate his earlings to charities.
+Quite ironically, Mark played a lot better than he had in his first-round match, but still got beat in what was a high-quality match.
+Allen, who can be outspoken at times and got criticism for it as he sometimes comes across as “rough”, is actually a very warm-hearted person and will donate his earnings to charities.
 Already two of the logos he was wearing were for charities.
 Hats off Mark!

 The day saw another top 16 player going out to a Chinese lad as Ali Carter was well beaten by Xiao Guodong.
 The “Class of 92” is still in it as are Neil Robertson and Ryan Day, two players who need results to secure their spot in Alexandra Palace come January.